strongbrewio/strongbrewio.github.io/_posts/2018-04-13-do-we-really-need-redux.md

 is overkill for our application.

 The first question that we might want to ask ourselves is:
 **Does My application have state?** State can be the value of a pager that we want to remember, or the fact that a sidebar is collapsed or not.
-State could be a cached set of data coming from our backend, or userinformation that we need throughout the whole application.
+State could be a cached set of data coming from our backend, or user information that we need throughout the whole application.
 It could be a simple value that we want to remember in memory when we are navigating between pages.

 Let's sum up some examples where the Redux principle might shine in our applications:
-- Storing state (like the value of a search filter so it’s still available when the user navigates back to certain grid)
+- Storing state (like the value of a search filter so it’s still available when the user navigates back to a certain grid)
 - Sharing state between components that have their own route, and thus won’t have a parent component to pass them the state through inputs or properties
 - Optimistic updates: Check [this article](https://blog.strongbrew.io/Cancellable-optimistic-updates-in-Angular2-and-Redux/)
 - Real-time updates: Check [this article](https://blog.strongbrew.io/How-we-made-our-app-real-time-in-6-lines-of-code/)